Time Series

 • include_mean (bool) – Whether to report the per-series sample mean of the differenced series.
 Default True.
 Whittle is centred internally regardless.

-• method (str) – Only 'Whittle' is supported for batch fitting in 1.9.0.
+• method (str) – Only 'whittle' is supported for batch fitting in 1.9.0.

 • tol (float) – Per-series gradient-norm (L∞) convergence tolerance.